normaluser/shooter-2D/readme.md

 Tutorial (15 parts) about programming a game in pascal / lazarus using SDL2.

-The repository contains the source code for all 15 parts. (and pascal-specific tutorials...)
+The repository contains the source code for all 15 parts.

 The original tutorial (and "c" - source code) can be found at: https://www.parallelrealities.co.uk/tutorials/shooter